 Shrimp and grits is an easy weeknight dinner.
 Or for that matter, a simple Sunday brunch or breakfast dish.

-How to Make Cheesy Shrimp and Grits:
+How to Make This Cheesy, Creamy Shrimp and Grits Recipe:

 Begin by roasting the tomatoes and garlic.